KayTheAnalyst/MyPortfolioProjects/README.md

 # MyPortfolioProjects
-This Repository will hold all of the code and queries from my Projects.
+This Repository holds all the codes and queries from my Projects.